Transmit Security coined the term “identity experience” to define the convergence of two domains:

 The Identity Experience Solution

-Transmit Security BindID is the industry’s only app-less biometric authenticator, and it’s designed from the ground up to deliver seamless identity experiences.
+The Transmit Security passwordless customer authentication service is the industry’s first app-less biometric authenticator, and it’s designed from the ground up to deliver seamless identity experiences.
 Strong FIDO2 biometric authentication resolves the security-versus-experience conundrum.
-Instead of using multiple tools to validate users at multiple layers, BindID authenticates customers using a single tool or smart device: a mobile phone, PC, laptop or tablet.
+Instead of using multiple tools to validate users at multiple layers, Transmit Security authenticates customers using a single tool or smart device: a mobile phone, PC, laptop or tablet.

 Smooth Identity Experiences